Herz3h/openvpn3/README.rst

 Note that while OpenSSL is listed in lib-versions, it is not required for Mac builds.

+> If you decided to clone ovpn3 to another location other than ~/src, you have to export the env variable DEP_DIR to point to wherever the src/mac folder is located at.

 Build the dependencies::

     $ DL=~/Downloads